Ramprasad-Group/ionic_liquids_nn/README.md

 ## Ionic Liquid Fingerprints

-We recommend using Fingerprinting_RdKit_ILs.py for generating ionic liquid fingerprints.
-The script utilizes the RdKit.Chem python library.
+We recommend using `Fingerprinting_RdKit_ILs.py` for generating ionic liquid fingerprints.
+The script utilizes the RdKit python library.
 To use the script, SMILES strings must be generated as identification for the ionic liquids, IUPAC names will not work.

 ## NIST ILThermo Data Set

 The data used to train the neural network is from the NIST ILThermo database.
-The final data set used (after filtering) is found in the Supplementary_Material_ILThermoDataset_ALL.csv file.
+The final data set used (after filtering) is found in the `Supplementary_Material_ILThermoDataset_ALL.csv` file.
 This includes the IL fingerprint.

 ## Authors

 Rohan Datta and Shruti Venkatram

-- Paper: R. Datta, R. Ramprasad, and S. Venkatram, Conductivity prediction model for ionic liquids using machine learning, J. Chem.
-Phys.
-156, 214505.